gaonkarr/aws-cdk-demo/README.md

 This is a demo project for TypeScript development with CDK.

-Entrypoint is in bin
+Entrypoint is in bin/.

-It has 3 stacks in lib -
+It has 3 stacks in lib/ :
-Network stack : Creates the base networking infrastructure Apple Microservice : Creates simple EC2 into the VPC (created by network stack) Blueberry Microservice : Create EKS cluster on with EC2 and ELB.
+1. Network stack : Creates the base networking infrastructure.
+2. Apple Microservice : Creates simple EC2 into the VPC (created by network stack).
+3. Blueberry Microservice : Create EKS cluster on with EC2 and ELB.
 This is then used by the AWS-CDK8s-demo.

 aws-cdk-demo-stack : It is a blank template.